LDNReview

 Chargrilled Quail With Aioli

-Mozzarella With Artichokes, Polenta and Spinach
+Mozzarella With Artichokes, Polenta, And Spinach

-Trullo review image
+Trullo image

 photo credit: Karolina Wiercigroch